Senior Gear Editor

 Board Shape

 The wing industry is really just getting the gear dialed.
-Which, with the benefits of modern technology and a wide-open playing field to try new designs, has lead board design in a few different directions.
+This, with the benefits of modern technology and a wide-open playing field to try new designs, has led board design in a few different directions.
 At first, shorter was seen as better, and the idea was to stuff as much volume into as short of a design as possible.
 Unfortunately, that idea didn’t totally hold water, with manufacturers realizing that many wingers could benefit from longer, narrower, and lower volume boards, for a variety of reasons.
-The industry has since come around to the idea that while volume provides a nice easy summary of (roughly) how big a board is, it in no way captures the intricacies of a boards shape, and how its length, width, and thickness work together.
+The industry has since come around to the idea that while volume provides a nice easy summary of (roughly) how big a board is, it in no way captures the intricacies of a board’s shape, and how its length, width, and thickness work together.
 Here’s our attempt at breaking these vastly complex topics down without absolutely boring you to death.

 Thickness: thicker boards float better, but too thick without enough corresponding length and width will be “corky” sitting too high out of the water, unstable, and hard to start on.

 Also, a thicker board moves you further away from the top of your mast, reducing the responsiveness of your foil.
-More and more board manufacturers are turning to recessed/concave decks where the riders feet are, to lower the center of gravity and get them closer to the foil while maintaining volume along the rails or in the nose, depending on the board.
-The KT Ginxu attacks thickness from a different direction, with a large cutout on the bottom of the board where the mast connects to reduce the thickness of the board where it matters the most.
+More and more board manufacturers are turning to recessed/concave decks where the rider’s feet are, to lower the center of gravity and get them closer to the foil while maintaining volume along the rails or in the nose, depending on the board.
+The KT Ginxu attacks thickness from a different direction, with a cutout on the bottom of the board where the mast connects to reduce the thickness of the board where it matters the most.

 Will Sileo Wing Foil at Hood River